dasha-samples/dasha-in-car-assistant/README.md

 }
 ```

-In the __’preprocessor digression actionFiller’__ part we program what action we want to be performed once a command ( on __'on #messageHasAnyIntent(digression.actionFiller.commands) priority 2000;'__
+In the __`preprocessor digression actionFiller`__ part we program what action we want to be performed once the command __`on #messageHasAnyIntent(digression.actionFiller.commands) priority 2000;`__ was triggered
-    }) was triggered.

-In this particular instance, we see that the commands are written out in line 56: __’"turn on"’__, __’"turn off", __’"open"’__, and __’"close"’__. #messageHasAnyIntent is what triggers the command.
+In this particular instance, we see that the commands are written out in line 56: __`"turn on"`__, __`"turn off"`__, __`"open"`__, and __`"close"`__. #messageHasAnyIntent is what triggers the command.

 Look at __data.json__ This is where you list your training data to be used to train the neural networks powering intent classification of the conversational app.
 You can read more about it [here](https://dasha.ai/en-us/blog/intent-classification).
 It includes the commands we specified earlier which are followed by “includes”, which means that the phrases listed below are the triggers of that specific command.
 Notice that, for example, in the “turn off” part we have the word **light** in parentheses and **car function** in brackets.
-It doesn’t mean that the __'“turn off”'__ command will only be triggered once the driver wants the lights turned off; it includes all the car functions that you program the app to know.
+It doesn’t mean that the __`“turn off”`__ command will only be triggered once the driver wants the lights turned off; it includes all the car functions that you program the app to know.

 ```json
 {